Last Updated on 24 September 2024 by Cycloscope

 When on an extended bike camping trip you’ll probably go through a wide range of climates, which means you’ll need to find a compromise – or carry A LOT of stuff.

-Another thing that makes a difference is your campsite of choice: if you plan to overnight in public or private campings then you will need less stuff – certainly not a folding sink or a water filter, for example.
+Another thing that makes a difference is your campsite of choice: if you plan to overnight in public or private camping then you will need less stuff – certainly not a folding sink or a water filter, for example.

-If instead your plan is to wild camp, which means camping in the wilderness often in a stealth fashion, then you’ll need some more stuff.
+If instead, your plan is to wild camp, which means camping in the wilderness often in a stealth fashion, then you’ll need some more stuff.

 This list hopes to cover all the essential bike camping gear for all needs, if you think there’s something missing please let us know in the comment section.